We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 I was fortunate to find On Writing Well while I was working at my first newspaper and realized my editors, excellent grammarians all, could not teach me anything more about significantly improving my writing.
 This one book changed the trajectory of my career as a journalist from a mediocre, but promising, community reporter at a large twice-weekly paper to an international business reporter at a respected metropolitan business paper.

 Originally published in 1976, Zinsser’s writing tips on mechanics, structure and thinking have stood the test of time for generations of writers of all kinds.
-His principles are equally sound for today’s bloggers, fiction and non-fiction writers and any kind of digital publisher.
+His principles are equally sound for today’s bloggers, nonfiction and fiction writers and any kind of digital publisher.

 The Elements of Style by Strunk and White (William Strunk Jr. and E.B.
 White) is another great one, but On Writing Well was always my go-to.